 The Community Language Schools (CLS) Program provides annual grants to eligible not-for-profit CLS which provide language and cultural programs for Queensland Prep to Year 12 students.

-Language and cultural classes refers to using the
+Language and cultural programs refers to using:

 To be eligible to receive an annual grant, new and existing CLS must meet